-Somehow moving back to West Virginia has turned me into (more of) a morning person.
-Six months ago I would have laughed in your face if you told me that was going to happen.
-My bed and I?
-We were in a pretty torrid love affair and I had no intentions of breaking it off.
-Once we got settled into our new place I found myself waking up with the sun, excited about cooking breakfast, and enjoying longer more fulfilling days.
-Sometimes.
-I mean, still not all the time.
-I’ll never be a morning person, per se.
-I’ve just learned to not completely hate them.
-Funny how that happens, huh?
+Somehow, moving back to West Virginia has taught me how to have a better morning and not dread the early hours so much.
+Six months ago I would have laughed in your face if you told me that was going to happen. but once we got settled into our new place I found myself waking up early, excited about cooking breakfast, and enjoying more fulfilling days.

-Now I find myself waking up earlier and having the best mornings of my life.
-I’ve found a routine that works for me and that I actually look forward to.
-My days are more productive and even though I’m waking up earlier, I feel more rested.
+I’ve found a morning routine that works for me and that I actually look forward to each day.
+My days are more productive and even though I’m waking up earlier I feel more rested.
 I credit all of it to the 7 little changes I made to my morning routine.

 Disclosure: This post includes affiliate links which help support Honey & Pine

-- Wake up to the sun (or fake it if you have to) – The sunrise streams right through our master bedroom window and hits the bed right across the pillows.
-I crack the window blinds just a bit before going to bed in order to allow the light in.
-It slowly brightens our room (and my pillow) which wakes me with the sun.
-It’s much gentler than a blaring alarm and feels far more natural.
-I still set my alarm as a backup but I almost never sleep until it goes off.
-If you don’t get natural morning sun you can fake a sunrise alarm and get the same benefits.
+- Wake up to the sun – The sunrise streams through our master bedroom window and hits the bed right across the pillows.
+I open the window blinds a little bit before going to bed to allow the light in.
+It slowly brightens our room which wakes me with the sun.
+It’s much gentler than a blaring alarm and feels more natural.
+I set my alarm as a backup but I almost never sleep until it goes off.
+If you don’t get natural morning sun this sunrise alarm simulates the sun so you get the same benefits.

-- Indulge in (limited) social media – There are thousands of people out there telling you to avoid social media in the morning but I’m telling you to stop listening to those people.
-I hop on social media first thing in the morning and it works great for me.
-I check to see what’s trending on Twitter in case a big news story broke.
-I’ll browse through Instagram to see what’s going on with my friends and others I follow.
-Then, I start my day.
-I limit social media to 15 minutes and it’s fabulous.
+- Indulge in (limited) social media – There are people telling you to avoid social media in the morning but I actually hop on social media first thing in the morning.
+I check to see what’s trending on Twitter in case a big news story broke and browse Instagram to see what happened the night before.
+I limit social media to 15 minutes then start my day.

-- Maintain flexibility in your schedule – Who are you people that wake up and run off to a 5am yoga class?
-I applaud you although I could never live amongst you.
-Waking up and immediately having a place to be does not set me up for a blissful morning.
-Like, not at all.
-If that works for you, do it.
-If it doesn’t, maintain flexibility and find something that does work for you.
-I’ve opted to do this Good Morning Sunshine yoga class with PraDeep Teotia because it’s flexible and I can do it on my time.
-You can also forgo yoga or a full work-out in favor of a short walk or even basic stretching if that’s what makes you feel good about yourself and the day ahead.
+- Keep flexibility in your schedule – I’m amazed by people that wake up and run off to a 5am yoga class.
+I couldn’t do it.
+Waking up and immediately having a place to be doesn’t set me up for a blissful morning but it does for a lot of other people.
+Find what works for you and stay flexible.
+I’ve started using this Good Morning Sunshine yoga class with PraDeep Teotia because I can do it on my time.
+You could also consider a full work-out, a short walk, or basic stretching if that’s what makes you feel good about yourself and the day ahead.

-- Give yourself an indulgence – If you could reward yourself with a 5-minute indulgence in the morning, how would you do it?
-Would you watch an episode of your favorite guilty-pleasure TV show?
+- Allow yourself to indulge – If you could reward yourself with a 5-minute indulgence in the morning, how would you do it?
+Would you watch an episode of your favorite show?
 Have an extra cup of hot coffee?
-Sneak an extra glazed scone?
-Try a new make-up look?
+Sneak a second glazed scone?
 Whatever it is, occasionally reward yourself with something just for you and you’ll learn to look forward to this special alone time.

-- Have a few go-to looks – Ok, so my go-to look is jeans, a cotton tee, and ballet flats but it works for me.
-It’s fuss-free, super comfortable, and convenient while I’m working from home and dealing with dogs.
+- Have a few go-to looks – My go-to look is jeans, a cotton tee, and ballet flats.
+It’s fuss-free, comfortable, and convenient while I’m working from home and dealing with dogs.
 There are mornings I feel like investing in getting styled for the day but there are plenty of other mornings where I want something hassle-free.
-On those hassle-free mornings I have go-to looks I can grab, put on, and feel great.
+On those hassle-free mornings, I have go-to looks I can put on and feel great.
 No stress.
 No pressure.

-- Make your bed – Yes, I’m serious.
-I’ve mentioned it before but making the bed helps put me at ease for the rest of the day.
-It acts as a visual confirmation that sleep time is over (as sad as that is) and it’s time to move on with the rest of your day.
-It doesn’t take but maybe 2 minutes so it’s a simple thing to cross of your to-do list.
+- Make your bed – I’ve mentioned it before but making the bed helps put me at ease for the rest of the day.
+It acts as a visual confirmation that sleep time is over and it’s time to move on with the rest of your day.
+It doesn’t take but maybe 2 minutes so it’s a simple thing to cross off your to-do list.